bakpakin/Fennel/macros.md

 passed in make sense.
 However, it's preferable to use the `assert-compile` form instead.
-It works exactly the same as `assert` except it takes an optional third argument, which should be a list or symbol passed in as an argument to the macro.
-Lists and symbols have file and line number metadata attached to them, which means the compiler can pinpoint the source of the problem in the error message.
+It works exactly the same as `assert` except it takes an optional third argument, which should be a table or symbol passed in as an argument to the macro.
+Lists, other table types, and symbols have file and line number metadata attached to them, which means the compiler can pinpoint the source of the problem in the error message.

 ```fennel